Knotx/knotx-fragments/task/factory/default/README.md

 to do operations on the fragment (such as fetching data from 3rd party APIs).

 ## How does it work
-It registers extendable graph node factories (one of them use Actions), delegates node initialization to them and joins all nodes with transitions.
+It registers extendable graph node factories (one of them uses Actions), delegates node initialization to them and joins all nodes with transitions.

 Factory implements the [task factory interface](https://github.com/Knotx/knotx-fragments/blob/master/task/factory/api#task-factory).